KevinColemanInc/KevinColemanInc.github.io/_posts/2019-03-14-how-to-add-foreign-key-constraints-rails.md

 ## Adding foreign key constraints

 In Rails 5, adding foreign key constraints was added to have the database protect the integrity of associated data.
 Once a foreign key constraint is defined, your database will not allow you to remove records that are required by other tables.
-It will also add an index to that column which will increase read speeds when you use this column in a join or where query.

 ```ruby
 add_foreign_key :users, :companies